LeaFranz/KotlinJavaSlideshow/README.md

-# KotlinSlideshow
+# Kotlin and Java Slideshow
-A slideshow project to compare Kotlin and Java.
+A slideshow project to compare Kotlin and Java for a paper for the lecture "Wissenschaftliches Arbeiten".